by Cole Albinder

 Charlie Hunnam, known to most (myself included) as Jax Teller, the charismatic, bad-ass biker from the (PHENOMENAL) FX series Sons of Anarchy, has a history with Segel; the two of them (along with Seth Rogen and Jay Baruchel) had starred on a short-lived Fox sitcom called Undeclared back in 2001, which was created by present-day comedy auteur Judd Apatow.
 Though they hadn’t worked together since that show ended, Segel initially thought of Hunnam when writing Aldous Snow, who was originally going to be an author rather than a rock star.
 Hunnam reportedly turned down the part to star on Sons, which coincidentally came out the same year as Sarah Marshall.
 Russell Brand’s audition caused Segel to rewrite the character entirely, and the rest is history.

 As Hunnam was focusing on more serious roles at the time (such as his part a few years before in Green Street Hooligans), it’s understandable that he wasn’t completely interested in the part.
 It’s not entirely clear where his career could have gone had he taken the role; the movie could have flopped had it decided to go in its original direction, and everyone could have suffered for it.
 Joining Sons of Anarchy was ultimately the right move for Hunnam, as it allowed him to move on to bigger projects like Pacific Rim and (most recently) King Arthur: Legend of the Sword.
 And frankly, I can’t imagine this movie without Brand’s Inside of You scene.
 But here’s hoping that Hunnam and Segel make a movie together in the near future, one that benefits them both.
-Here’s some parts of an interview from a few years back where Hunnam talks about passing on the role:
+Here’s some parts of an interview from a few years back where Hunnam talks about passing on the role (which includes mentioning that the character was an actor instead of an author initially):

 “It was in a really difficult time in my career where a lot of directors that I really loved and respected wanted to hire me, but then they would go with the idea to the studio and the studio would say, ‘Listen, we think he’s great.
 He’s just not a big enough star for us to justify gambling this big of an investment on.
 So you can’t hire him.’
 And I had my heart broken time and time again.
 Like we kind of discussed a little earlier, I had a really, really specific idea of the type of work that I wanted to do.
 And it was much more dramatically based.
 And I just felt at that point I was really, really primed to go and do something that I needed to do that was going to be a catharsis for this massive amount of period of time that I’d been out of work and struggling.
 So when that came along it just felt like the wrong thing for me to do at that time.
 So I did the read-through, and it went really well and everything, and they made the financial offer and I just said, ‘Listen, guys.
 I’m so sorry.
 I really, really appreciate the opportunity …’ [Jason] was one of my best friends.
 I said, ‘Thank you so much.
 I know this is going to be kind of a blow for you, but I just can’t go and do this movie right now.’
 Judd was pretty pissed off about it.
 He didn’t fully understand where I was coming from, but hopefully now that he’s seen me stick to my guns and go and do the type of work that I do want to do that in hindsight he may understand the reasoning behind it.”